What are SIM-Only (BYO) phone plans?

-As simple as they sound, SIM-only (or BYO phone) plans provide you with a SIM card for you to use in any unlocked handset you like.
-SIM-only phone plans are significantly cheaper than their traditional counterparts because your plan doesn’t include the cost of paying for your new phone.
+As simple as they sound, SIM-only (or BYO mobile) plans provide you with a SIM card for you to use in any unlocked phone handset you like.
+SIM-only phone plans are typically cheaper than their traditional counterparts because your plan doesn’t include the cost of paying for your new phone.

-The big advantage of only having a SIM card is freedom; you can choose pretty much any mobile phone on the market.
-Whether it’s brand new, pre-owned, or your mum’s old Nokia brick with Snake as a game, you’re not limited to the often small range of phones stocked by the telcos.
+The big advantage of a SIM-only plan is freedom because you can choose pretty much any mobile phone on the market.
+Whether it’s brand new, pre-owned, or your mum’s old Nokia brick with Snake as a game, you’re not limited to the often small range of new phones stocked by the telcos.
 Of course, buying your own handset means a higher upfront cost, but it allows you to potentially save loads of money by opting for a less expensive model.

 By removing the somewhat emotional decision of choosing a phone, SIM-only plans also put the focus back on plan inclusions.
 So what can you get for your money?